 We also have an article dedicated to hard aspects which you can find by clicking here.

-One last vital birth chart line to understand is the degree line.
+One last vital style of astrology chart line to understand is the degree lines.

 In Western Astrology, astrological charts are circular.
 And, as you learned in geometry class, circles are measured in degrees.